 SHOWING LOCALLY GROWN ARTISANS SINCE 1973

-Bazaart is Saskatchewan's largest outdoor Arts and Crafts Show & Sale, showcasing handmade creations by Canadian artists and artisans.
-Organized by the MacKenzie Art Gallery, Bazaart is one of the Gallery's biggest annual fundraisers, attracting nearly 6,000 attendees each year in support of the MacKenzie's renowned exhibitions and public programs, .
+Bazaart is Saskatchewan's largest outdoor art and craft show & sale, showcasing handmade creations by Canadian artists and artisans.
+Organized by the MacKenzie Art Gallery, Bazaart is one of the Gallery's biggest annual fundraisers, attracting nearly 6,000 attendees each year in support of the MacKenzie's renowned exhibitions and public programs.